-Frank W. Dworak is a partner in the Tax Practice group in the firm's Orange County office.
+Frank W. Dworak is a partner in the Tax Practice group in the firm's Chicago office.

 Areas of Practice